mitranim/codex/readme.md

-A traits object is stateless, and the `Traits.Words()` method is pure, meaning that is has no side effects and is guaranteed to produce the same (unordered) set on repeated calls.
+A traits object is stateless, and the `Traits.Words()` method is pure, meaning that is has no side effects and is guaranteed to produce the same (unordered) set on repeated calls for the same combination of traits.
 A transient traits object is used internally by the static `Words()` function.

+The fields `Traits.KnownSounds` and `Traits.KnownVowels` let you specify custom sets of sounds and vowels to recognise in words.
+This lets you make the package compatible with any character set, including non-Latin.
+See `Traits.Examine()`.

 #### `NewTraits([]string) (*Traits, error)`

-Analyses the given group of sample words and returns a [`Traits`](#type-traits) object with their shared characteristics.
-After getting hold of a traits object, you can apply custom restrictions on its derived words by editing its fields.
+Analyses the given group of sample words and returns a `Traits` object with their shared characteristics.
+After getting hold of a traits object, you can apply custom restrictions to its derived words by editing its fields.
 This is also true for a traits object embedded in a `State`.

 ```golang
 traits, err := NewTraits([]string{"mountain", "waterfall", "grotto"})